The County may lay off employees because of lack of work, lack of funds, reorganization, or otherwise when in the best

-2. Periods of time during which a worker is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that worker’s seniority rights.
+- Periods of time during which an employee is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Employees’ Compensation benefits shall be included in computing length of service for the purpose of determining that employee’s seniority rights.

 - If two (2) or more employees have the same seniority, the examination scores for their present classification shall determine seniority.

 - The classifications in a flexibly staffed series are treated as one classification for purposes of layoff.

 - When a classification has formal numbered options, each of which specifies separate hiring criteria, each option shall be treated as a separate classification for layoff purposes.

 - If no vacancy with equivalent FTE status exists in the employee’s classification in the home department, an employee shall have the right to interview for any other vacancies, County-wide, in their classification, or other classifications for which they have bumping rights.
-Workers who choose this option shall have a list of all such vacancies provided by the County.
+Employees who choose this option shall have a list of all such vacancies provided by the County.
 The County will arrange for interviews for vacancies in which the employee is interested.

 - Employees who are notified they will be laid off shall have the choice to:

 - Take a voluntary demotion within the same department to any classification, at the employee’s discretion, in which the employee had prior probationary or permanent status provided such a position is held by an employee with less seniority.

-- Displaced workers may request the Human Resources Director to place their name on the promotional eligible list or open eligible list for any classification for which, in the Director’s opinion, the worker is qualified.
-The worker’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 15.3.
+- Displaced employees may request the Human Resources Director to place their name on the promotional eligible list or open eligible list for any classification for which they are deemed qualified by the Human Resources Director or designee.
+The employee’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 15.3.